 The second option allows one to specify the inclination and sky position angle (measured from North) in the usual manner in extragalactic observations.
+A final offset option allows one to apply a static offset in Cartesian coordinate space to be applied to the potential following the rotation and tilt.

+'''

-init (amp=1.0, inclination=None, galaxy_pa=None, sky_pa=None, zvec=None, pot=None, ro=None, vo=None)
+init(amp=1.0, inclination=None, galaxy_pa=None, sky_pa=None, zvec=None, offset=None,

+pot=None, ro=None, vo=None)

+NAME:

+'''